-Others: ‘Person type B’ – wear their shame and guilt openly, unable to get through a single day without these uncomfortable feelings being triggered.
+Others: ‘Person B’ – wear their shame and guilt openly, unable to get through a single day without these uncomfortable feelings being triggered.
 These emotions can feel so ingrained, that you get to feeling that it is just you; and you start to believe, “that’s just how I am.”
 The difference between the two types of people is the amount of shame passed onto them by their parents (or significant carers) when they were children.
-If you feel like the second type of person, I can tell you that this is not how it has to be for the rest of your life, it is never too late, and you can reclaim who you really are meant to be, using my clinical psychotherapy service.
+If you feel like Person B, I can tell you that this is not how it has to be for the rest of your life, it is never too late, and you can reclaim who you really are meant to be, using my clinical psychotherapy service.

 How shame starts

-Unhealthy, toxic shame is the product of abuse or poor parenting in the past.
+Unhealthy, toxic shame is the product of either abuse or simply poor parenting in the past.
 It could be sexual, physical or emotional abuse, or any combination of these.
-Many of us might not call some of the things that happened to us in our childhood ‘abuse’; but poor parenting qualifies as emotional abuse.
-You must remember, abuse may have been intentional or unintentional.
+Abuse is an overused word, especially in the media, and many of us might not call some of the things that happened to us in our childhood ‘abuse’; but poor parenting qualifies as a form of emotional abuse.
+You must remember, poor parenting may have been intentional or unintentional.
 Parenting is the hardest job in the world and not all parents set out to be self-gratifying abusers.
+Some parents keep us safe and in many cases, get most things right, but still make fundamental mistakes which have huge consequences when we reach adulthood.
 However, it is now commonly accepted by leading psychologists that the origins of internalised shame are from our parent’s transference of shame onto us, in an unconscious attempt to avoid owning it themselves.